Snapchat Safety Tips for Teens

 • Pick My Friends or Custom (which lets you choose certain friends only).

-Choosing “Everyone” means anyone — literally anyone — can view your Stories.
+hoosing “Everyone” means anyone — literally anyone — can view your Stories, which could lead to oversharing and potential internet fraud.
 Stick to the people you actually know IRL.

 How to Block Someone